Letters of Support Being Accepted

 Lucy A. Pine, Smith Elementary Sixth Grade Teacher, 1980-1994

-The induction ceremony will be held on Thursday, September 20.
-The public is invited to attend.
+The induction ceremony will be held Thursday, Sept.
+20. The public is invited to attend.
 More details about the induction ceremony will be posted at a later date.

 The purpose of the Sam Andrews Educational Hall of Honor is to commemorate the high ideals characterized by Sam Andrews' life and to provide a vehicle for those who want to honor and remember those persons whose lives and careers have emulated that of this distinguished educator.